 There are now ethnic restaurants on the EthnicNJ map in every one of New Jersey's twenty-one counties, from Sussex to Cape May, but Ewing is far from done mapping the state's cuisine.

 "Research for the website is my excuse to drag my family and friends all over New Jersey searching for the best pho, tacos and pad thai," says Ewing.
-"Thanks to EthnicNJ.com I have found a place in Elizabeth to buy whole roasted Portuguese suckling pig, a Middle Eastern grocery in Paterson where you pick a fish and they grill it while you wait, and a Dominican restaurant in Long Branch that serves Ethiopian food."
+"Thanks to EthnicNJ.com I have found a place in Elizabeth to buy whole roasted Portuguese suckling pig, while you wait, and a Dominican restaurant in Long Branch that serves Ethiopian food."

 Ewing is always on the lookout for new, interesting places to eat, but he can't do it alone."
 I am thrilled whenever a reader finds or shares a new ethnic restaurant on the site, especially if it's a less common national cuisine," he says.
 "I'm still looking for an Indonesian restaurant in New Jersey - there must be one out there."